 Ensuring access to care is fundamental to promoting health and well-being within a community.
-Improving access to care is essential for promoting health equity, enhancing the quality of life, and supporting a healthier population.
+Improving access to care is essential for promoting health equity, enhancing the quality of life, and fostering a healthier population.
 It is vital for vulnerable groups, such as low-income individuals and those living in rural areas, who are often disproportionately affected by these barriers.
 Ensuring everyone access to necessary healthcare services is fundamental to achieving overall community well-being and sustainable health improvements.
-In line with this, Penn Highlands Brookville is dedicated to addressing access to care based on the specific needs of its communities.
-Penn Highlands Brookville is committed to improving access by increasing the number of primary and specialty physicians, enhancing specialty services, and improving access to transportation for receiving care.
+In line with this, Penn Highlands DuBois and Penn Highlands Clearfield are dedicated to addressing access to care based on the specific needs of their communities.
+Penn Highlands DuBois and Penn Highlands Clearfield are committed to improving access by increasing the number of primary and specialty physicians, enhancing specialty services, and improving access to transportation for receiving care.